peter-kal/zeussysmanager/README.md

 You can find the executable on the release UI.
-Note: Some times the release might be outdated so instead take it for the `bin/` folder
+Note: Some times the release exec might be outdated so instead take it from the `bin/` folder

 You can run this:
 `./executablename.exe`